 I always seal my finished designs with a flower sealant such as Finishing Touch.
 These professional products are well worth the price, as they lock moisture into the flower petals, slowing the petal transparency as home air conditions are designed to pull moisture OUT of the air, whereas professional flower coolers add moisture to the air.

-Using Floralock Adhesives helps keep those flower stems locked into the foam, which can be a problem during delivery and setup.
+Using Floralock Adhesive helps keep those flower stems locked into the foam, which can be a problem during delivery and setup.